Potentiality and actuality: Importance of actuality in Aristotle's philosophy

 Within the works of Aristotle the terms energeia and entelecheia, often translated as actuality, differ from what is merely actual because they specifically presuppose that all things have a proper kind of activity or work which, if achieved, would be their proper end.
 Greek for end in this sense is telos, a component word in entelecheia (a work that is the proper end of a thing) and also teleology.
 This is an aspect of Aristotle's theory of four causes and specifically of formal cause (eidos, which Aristotle says is energeia) and final cause (telos).

 In essence this means that Aristotle did not see things as matter in motion only, but also proposed that all things have their own aims or ends.
 In other words, for Aristotle (unlike modern science), there is a distinction between things with a natural cause in the strongest sense, and things that truly happen by accident.
 He also distinguishes non-rational from rational potentialities (e.g. the capacity to heat and the capacity to play the flute, respectively), pointing out that the latter require desire or deliberate choice for their actualization.
 Because of this style of reasoning, Aristotle is often referred to as having a teleology, and sometimes as having a theory of forms.

 While actuality is linked by Aristotle to his concept of a formal cause, potentiality (or potency) on the other hand, is linked by Aristotle to his concepts of hylomorphic matter and material cause.
 Aristotle wrote for example that "matter exists potentially, because it may attain to the form; but when it exists actually, it is then in the form."
 Teleology is a crucial concept throughout Aristotle's philosophy.
 This means that as well as its central role in his physics and metaphysics, the potentiality-actuality distinction has a significant influence on other areas of Aristotle's thought such as his ethics, biology and psychology.

-The active intellect
+Active intellect

 The active intellect was a concept Aristotle described that requires an understanding of the actuality-potentiality dichotomy.
 Aristotle described this in his De Anima (Book 3, Chapter 5, 430a10-25) and covered similar ground in his Metaphysics (Book 12, Chapter 7-10).
 The following is from the De Anima, translated by Joe Sachs, with some parenthetic notes about the Greek.
 The passage tries to explain "how the human intellect passes from its original state, in which it does not think, to a subsequent state, in which it does."
 He inferred that the energeia/dunamis distinction must also exist in the soul itself: